Farrokh Saidi

-Farrokh Saidi (Persian: فرخ سعیدی; born November 22, 1929) is an Iranian surgeon, academician, former Under-Secretary for Medical Education and Health Services of Iran, and former Dean of Medical School, Pahlavi University School of Medicine (now Shiraz University), Shiraz, Iran.
+Farrokh Saidi (فرخ سعیدی; 22 November 1929 – 2 August 2026) was an Iranian surgeon, academician, Under-Secretary for Medical Education and Health Services of Iran, and the one time Dean of Medical School, Pahlavi University School of Medicine (now Shiraz University), Shiraz, Iran.

 Education

 Farrokh Saidi finished the elementary school in Berlin, Germany and his high school in Tehran, Iran and later in Montclair, New Jersey in the United States.
 From 1947 to 1950, he spent his years of undergraduate studies at Cornell University, Ithaca, New York.

 Medical education

 In 1950, he was admitted to Harvard Medical School in Boston, Massachusetts and received his medical degree (M.D.) in 1954.
 He spent a year of internship in Internal Medicine at Duke University Hospital in Durham, North Carolina.
 In 1955, he went back to Boston to start his residency in General Surgery at Massachusetts General Hospital, Harvard Medical School and completed his residency and a fellowship in Cardiac Surgery at Massachusetts General Hospital by 1960.
 He spent an additional year of training in Thoracic Surgery at Frenchay Hospital, Bristol, United Kingdom in 1961 under supervision of Professor Ronald Belsey.